Speaker Jo Ann Davidson, Chair

 Hoke's term expires on February 21, 2017.

-Will Lucas is a native of Toledo and a technology entrepreneur focusing on marketing and education.
-He is founder and CEO of Creadio, a marketing technology firm supporting brands nationally, and Classana, an educational resource discovery engine.
+Will Lucas is a native of Toledo and an entrepreneur focusing on education and marketing technologies.
+He is founder and CEO of Classana, an educational resource discovery engine, and Creadio, a marketing technology firm supporting brands nationally.

 Lucas' term expires on February 21, 2017.